-In the UK, when executing a Client Order the following factors will be considered:
+When executing a Client Order, SIDAC will consider the following factors:

 - price;

 - costs;

-- speed:
+- speed;

 - likelihood of execution and settlement;

 - size of order;

 - nature of order;

-- · type and characteristics of Financial Instrument;
+- type and characteristics of Financial Instrument;

 - characteristics of execution venues;

 - or any other consideration relevant to the execution of the Client Order.

-Scotiabank London must take into account the following criteria for determining the relevant importance of the best execution factors when executing client orders:
+SIDAC must take into account the following criteria for determining the relevant importance of the best execution factors when executing client orders:

-- i) the characteristics of the client including the categorisation of the client as retail or professional; - ii) the characteristics of the Client Order, including where the order involves securities financing transaction (SFT); - iii) the characteristics of financial instruments that are the subject of that order; and - iv) the characteristics of the execution venues to which that order can be directed.
+- i) the characteristics of the client including the categorisation of the client as retail or professional5; - ii) the characteristics of the Client Order, including where the order involves securities financing transaction (SFT); - iii) the characteristics of financial instruments that are the subject of that order; and - iv) the characteristics of the execution venues to which that order can be directed.